prism-os/docs/docs/http.md

 int getStatus();
 ```
 This returns the status code of the reponse returned.
-If the request is not complete yet or fails, then one of the below #define'ed constants may also be returned:
+If the request is not complete yet or fails, then one of the below constants may also be returned:

 `HTTP_INTIALIZE`
 `HTTP_WAITING_TO_CONNECT`